Affiliate Disclosure

 We had never seen a garden hose quite like the Clear Flow – Flexible before.
 Unlike every other garden hose we tested, the Clear Flow hose is completely flat when not in use.

-While we think that the Craftsman rubber garden hose is better for typical use, the Clear Flow hose is an effective and innovative design, which is ideal for cold weather.
+While we think that the Briggs and Stratton rubber garden hose is better for typical use, the Clear Flow hose is an effective and innovative design, which is ideal for cold weather.
 The Clear Flow hose is also great for situations where space is at a premium — for example, in an RV.

 Build quality and durability